-The increasing popularity of the trainer is looking truly unstoppable at the moment, with the industry expecting to grow to $84.4billion by 2018.
+The increasing popularity of the trainer is looking truly unstoppable at the moment.
 The humble trainer has come a long way from its simple beginnings, and the market for the versatile footwear shows no signs of waning anytime soon.

-The durable and relatively cheap vulcanised rubber, made possible by the technological advances of the industrial revolution, was the material that made the sole of the plimsoll, attached to a canvas or leather upper and it’s a design which is relatively unchanged today in trainer fashion.
+The durable and relatively cheap vulcanised rubber, made possible by the technological advances of the industrial revolution, was the material that made the sole of the plimsoll.
+Attached to a canvas or leather upper, it’s a design that is relatively unchanged in today’s trainer fashion.

 Today, the trainer is utterly ubiquitous, trainers are worn by children, men and women from all walks of life and of all social status.
 In fact, to many, trainers have ascended far above a simple piece of footwear, millions of us see our trainers as a symbol of status, power and affiliation to a particular way of life.

-Brands like Vans have heavy links in skate culture, the likes of Adidas and Nike are entrenched in to Hip Hop.
-In recent years, high-end brands have got in on the trainer market too, with the likes of Chanel, Prada and Alexander McQueen all getting in on the act.
+Brands like Vans have heavy links in skate culture, while the likes of Adidas and Nike are entrenched in Hip Hop.
+In recent years, high end brands have got in on the trainer market too, with the likes of Chanel, Prada and Alexander McQueen all getting in on the act.

 In fact, the link between celebrity and trainers has become commonplace, with some brands becoming synonymous with certain sports stars or musicians.
 The link between Nike and Michael Jordan has been the most notable of these affiliations.